steveno/steveno.github.io/_posts/2024/08/2024-08-17-how-i-build-my-resume.md

 have not been asked for a copy of my resume in Word in several years now.

 ## Basic Setup
-My resume actually consists of three LaTex files.
+My resume actually consists of three LaTeX files.
 The resume files itself (`resume.tex`) along with `header.tex` and `footer.tex`.
 I have it split among three files because I teat it like a template.
 The header and footer of the document is also shared with cover letter and my references.
 This way when I want to do something like update the color scheme or my phone number, I can change it in one place and